Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

 see Appendix A-2 (here ``homogeneous'' refers to the fact that the wave equation for $G_{\rm h}$ has no source term, hence, it is a homogeneous differential equation).
-Next, using this in the left-hand side of equation (\ref{eqHuyginv6}) and using equation (\ref{eqcon2}) for $p({\bf x}',t)$ in the right-hand side of equation (\ref{eqHuyginv6}), we obtain (after deleting the convolution with $s(t)$ on both sides) the following representation for the homogeneous Green's function in an inhomogeneous lossless medium
+Next, using this in the left-hand side of equation (\ref{eqHuyginv6}) and using equation (\ref{eqcon2}) for $p({\bf x}',t)$ in the right-hand side of equation (\ref{eqHuyginv6}), we obtain (after removing the convolution with $s(t)$ on both sides) the following representation for the homogeneous Green's function in an inhomogeneous lossless medium

 \citep{Porter70JOSA, Oristaglio89IP}.
 This representation forms the basis for holographic imaging and inverse scattering methods.
-If we use the source-receiver reciprocity relation $G({\bf x}',{\bf x}_S,t)=G({\bf x}_S,{\bf x}',t)$, then the right-hand side of equation (\ref{eqHuyginv8}) describes the cross-correlation of responses at receivers at ${\bf x}_S$ and ${\bf x}$ (both located between $\mathbb{S}_0$ and $\mathbb{S}_1$), due to sources at ${\bf x}'$ at the boundaries $\mathbb{S}_0$ and $\mathbb{S}_1$ \citep{Wapenaar2006GEO}.
+Moreover, if we use the source-receiver reciprocity relation $G({\bf x}',{\bf x}_S,t)=G({\bf x}_S,{\bf x}',t)$, then the integrands on the right-hand side describe the cross-correlation of responses at receivers at ${\bf x}_S$ and ${\bf x}$ (both located between $\mathbb{S}_0$ and $\mathbb{S}_1$), due to sources at ${\bf x}'$ at the boundaries $\mathbb{S}_0$ and $\mathbb{S}_1$ \citep{Wapenaar2006GEO}.
 In this form equation (\ref{eqHuyginv8}) is the theoretical basis for Green's function retrieval, also known as seismic interferometry \citep{Weaver2001PRL, Campillo2003Science, Schuster2004GJI, Snieder2004PRE, Roux2004JASA2, Sabra2007APL, Draganov2009GEO}.
-Again, a practical limitation is that measurements are often available only at a single boundary.
+Again, in many practical situations (for holographic imaging, interferometry, etc.) receivers or sources are available only at a single boundary.
 An alternative representation of the homogeneous Green's function, in terms of integrals over a single boundary, follows from the modified version of Huygens' principle in the next section.